Contact Information

 - Official transcript(s)

-- Goal statement indicating the applicant's interests in neuroscience and career aspirations
+- Goal statement indicating the applicant's interests in neuroscience, their research experience and career aspirations

 - Three letters of recommendation